kerojosh96/Josh-s-Data-Structures-Hand-Book/deque.md

 ![](pics/deque.png)

-This is a diagram of a deque in memory as values are enqued and dequed from both the rear and the head(left and right side).
+This is a diagram of a deque in memory as values are enqued and dequed from both the rear and the front(left and right side).

 # Operations

-A \[widget\] supports the following operations:
+A deque supports the following operations:

 * An array implementation’s complexity for pushing(enque) and popping(deque) at either end of deque is O(1).
 * searching for a value in a deque is O(n) because iteration is needed.